Church Capital Campaign Consulting Fees – Are They Worth It?

-When considering church capital campaign consulting services, the cost often becomes a subject of debate that is usually negatively influenced by a number of factors.
+When considering church capital campaign consulting services, cost often becomes a subject of debate that is usually influenced by a number of negative factors.

 - First, the church often does not like to spend money – it is typically frugally minded, sometimes to a fault.

 - Secondly, hiring consulting services requires a change in how churches approach the problem.
-The church typically resists change and finds comfort in established patterns, even if they have not been the most effective in the past.
+The church typically resists change and finds comfort in established patterns, even if those processes have not been the most effective in the past.

-- Thirdly, many churches must put it to a vote of the congregation – a body that is largely unequipped by experience or training to truly understand the scope of the problem or the value of the assistance.
+- Thirdly, many churches put it to a vote of the congregation – a body of people that is largely unequipped by experience or training to understand the scope of the problem or the value of the assistance.

 Church Capital Campaign Consulting – The Value Proposition